gedoardo83/PGx_project/README.md

 ## You will need the following files.
 Filenames are not important:
 ### Files from OpenArray
-1. Alleletyper: TXT file results exported from AlleleTyper
+1. Alleletyper: TXT file results exported from AlleleTyper.
+This file needs to be processed to remove ^M character.
+Use the following command `sed -i "s/^M//" Alleletyper_file`
+To enter ^M, type CTRL-V, then CTRL-M. That is, hold down the CTRL key then press V and M in succession.
 2. GenoMatrix: Genotype matrix exported from TaqMan Genotyper

 ### Additional tab-separted files to be prepared